gleitz/howdoi/extension/howdoi/README.md

-# howdoi README
+# Howdoi

 Are you a hack programmer?
 Do you find yourself constantly Googling for how to do basic programming tasks?

 Suppose you want to know how to format a date in bash.
-Why open your browser and read through blogs (risking major distraction) when you can simply stay in the code editor and ask howdoi:
+Why open your browser and read through blogs (risking major distraction) when you can simply stay in the code editor and ask [howdoi](https://github.com/gleitz/howdoi#howdoi):

 ![Gif of howdoi commands within code editor](http://g.recordit.co/3795DyyMm1.gif)

-## Usage
+## Getting Started

 The howdoi extension enables users to ask howdoi within their own code editor.